Anna Crowe, Crowe PR: The Bi-Coastal Founder Q&A

-Anna Crowe is the founder and CEO of Crowe PR, a bi-coastal public relations and influencer marketing agency with offices in New York City, Los Angeles, and San Diego.
-Crowe has nearly 20 years working for iconic brands and pivoted to PR from an auditor position at a Big 4 accounting firm.
-She is a published, best-selling author, teaches marketing at the University of San Diego's School of Business, serves as city co-manager for Changemaker Chats, and sits on the board of the San Diego Chapter of the Entrepreneurs Organization.
+Anna Crowe is the founder and CEO of Crowe PR, an integrated public relations, influencer marketing, and social media agency headquartered in San Diego, with a New York office and distributed teams across the country.
+Founded in 2015, the firm marked its tenth anniversary in January 2025.
+Crowe brings nearly two decades of work with consumer and lifestyle brands and pivoted into PR from an auditor role at a Big 4 accounting firm.
+She is a best-selling author, teaches marketing at the University of San Diego School of Business, and sits on the board of the San Diego chapter of the Entrepreneurs' Organization.

 The Interview